airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/manage-airbyte-cloud-notifications.md

 3. Have a Slack Webhook ready if you plan to use Slack Webhook notifications.
 [Create an Incoming Webhook for Slack](https://api.slack.com/messaging/webhooks).

-4. Toggle type of events you are interested to receive notifications.
+4. Toggle the type of events you are interested to receive notifications for.
 	1. If using slack webhooks, the webhook URL is required.
 For your convenience, we provide a 'test' function to send a test message to your slack channel so you can make sure it's working as expected.

 5. Click **Save changes**.